-Wind turbines are being blamed online for everything from whale deaths to blackouts — and Europe’s wind industry says the disinformation campaign is starting to hurt.
+Wind turbines are being blamed for everything from whale deaths to blackouts — and Europe’s wind industry says the disinformation campaign is starting to reverse decades of progress.

-These are among the most common narratives travelling across social media about the renewable energy source that far-right populists and conspiracy theorists love to hate: wind power.
+These are among the most common false narratives spreading across social media about wind power, the renewable energy source that far-right populists and conspiracy theorists love to hate.

 But unlike in the U.S., where President Donald Trump famously called wind farms “ugly, expensive and inefficient,” Europe had largely been spared the worst anti-wind myths.
-Now, the industry is warning that this may no longer be the case.
+Until now.

 “We cannot allow disinformation to delay or derail the expansion of renewable energy at the very moment we need to accelerate it to lower costs for our consumers and to strengthen our resilience,” Dan Jørgensen, the European Union’s commissioner for energy, said in a statement at the launch of the report earlier this month.